-- a) The finish must be a minimum of 4 metres wide for at least 20 metres before and 20 metres after the finish line. - b) The area after the finish line must be free from obstacles and conducive to safe slowing of riders. - c) Course markings must be place at least 20 metres before and 20 metres after the finish line, or greater as required by the Event Commissaire. - d) The finish line drawn on the course surface must be placed across the entire width of the course by the shortest possible length
+- a) The finish must be a minimum of 4 metres wide for at least 20 metres before and 20 metres after the finish line. - b) The area after the finish line must be free from obstacles and conducive to safe slowing of - c) Course markings must be place at least 20m before and 20m after the finish line, or greater as required by the Event Commissaire. - d) The finish line drawn on the course surface must be placed across the entire width of the course by the shortest possible length